Yossitaru/SimCopterRandomizer/README.md

 New tab to shuffle the order of Career Cities.
 Also makes the corresponding flyover Smacker videos follow.
 The Seed box can be used for the shuffler as well.

+The names on the city selection menu during the career will not change to reflect the different cities.

 Resetting the cities requires internet access to download a copy of the files as they were originally named.

 If you wish to replace the files manually, first navigate to SIMCOPTER\smk and delete the files with thee names "cityX_b.smk" and "cityX_s.smk" then navigate to SIMCOPTER\cities\career and delete all of the cities.
 Then go to https://drive.google.com/file/d/1sSJccqbgkz5blTaodZcsxTQDJxKctq3P/view?usp=sharing and download then unzip the contents. .smk files go in SIMCOPTER\smk and .sc2 files go to SIMCOPTER\cities\careers